Bishop Koenig leads Diocese of Wilmington Catholics in supporting life, opposing physician-assisted suicide - The Dialog

 Catholics at church this weekend will have the chance to send a message directly to state legislators that they want government to stay out of people’s life decisions.
 Postcards will be available to be filled out at every church and the diocese plans to have them delivered to lawmakers.

 Bishop William E. Koenig plans to celebrate 8 a.m.
 Mass on March 11 at Church of the Holy Cross in Dover.
-He is welcoming priests and parishioners to join him and march to Legislative Hall in the state capital where legislators will be returning to resume their session and assisted suicide legislation is on the “ready list.”
+He is welcoming priests and parishioners to join him at Mass and for recitation of the rosary.
+Legislative Hall in the state capital is where legislators will be returning to resume their session.
+Assisted suicide legislation is on the “ready list” and advocacy group “Patients Rights Action Fund” is hosting a Delaware Lobby Day the same day and encouraging parishioners to sign up to meet with their legislators.
+Click here to set up a meeting with your legislators on March 11.

 As HB140 makes yet another return to the Delaware legislature, the Diocese of Wilmington is asking Catholics to urge their state lawmakers to vote “no.”